Mentholatum/FSCM-Net/README.md

 # FSCM-Net
-The official Pytorch implementation about ''Frequency-Spatial Collaborative Matching for Cross-Domain One-Shot Medical Image Segmentation''
+The official pytorch implementation about ''Frequency-Spatial Collaborative Matching for Cross-Domain One-Shot Medical Image Segmentation''

 ## 💡 Overview of FSCM-Net
 ![](./FSCMNet.png)